WoodScene/WoodScene.github.io/_pages/about.md

 Currently, my focus is on **Large Language Models** and **task skill localization**.
 This involves detecting or localizing the importance distribution of parameters within Pre-trained Language Models, with the aim of achieving more efficient and effective multi-task learning or continual learning in the field of NLP.

 Previously, during my master's studies, I did some research on spatial-temporal data imputation using Generative Adversarial Networks.

+:wink: *I am open to collaborations and discussions.
+Please feel free to reach out to me if you are interested in my research or any relevant topics.*

 # News
 * 2024.05 Two papers are accepted to ACL 2024 (1 Main + 1 Findings).